SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-4-moving-to-windows-phone.markdown

-    Last job to ensure the project is cleaned up and tidy.&nbsp; Delete the original “StarTrooperGame.cs” file and then Rename “Game1.cs” to “StarTrooperGame.cs”.
+    Last job to ensure the project is cleaned up and tidy.
+Delete the original “StarTrooperGame.cs” file and then Rename “Game1.cs” to “StarTrooperGame.cs”.